therapywindow/therapywindow.github.io/index.md

 ---
 <img class="col one right" src="/img/effy-profile.jpg" alt="West Therapy" style="margin: 0 0 1em 1em" />

 Welcome.
 My name is Effy.
-I’m an MNCS Accredited therapist and counsellor offering 1-to-1 therapeutic work, at present only online.
+I’m an MNCS Accredited therapist and counsellor.
+I work primarily with individuals on an open-ended basis.
+At present I'm offering only remote sessions.

-I also offer couple and psychosexual work in my capacity as a trainee psychosexual therapist.
+_At present my individual therapy slots are full, but I have a limited number of spaces for couples: see below._

 I offer a mixture of exploration, insight and gentle challenge to help my clients understand their lives and interpersonal worlds in greater depth.

-My training was psychodynamic in orientation.
+**For individuals:**
+Usually I work on an open-ended basis.
+Sessions take place once a week for 50 minutes.
+Sessions cost £70.
+A small number of low-cost spaces are available for those who are on a low income and do not have access to funds or other wealth.
+Please get in touch to discuss what may be possible.

+**For couples:**
+I'm currently undertaking additional advanced training in psychosexual and relationship therapy.
+I therefore have a small number of spaces reserved for couples, and can offer these sessions at a reduced rate of £50 (this sort of therapy typically costs £80-100 for couples).
+I work using an integrative model that combines psychodynamic relational thinking with practical behavioural interventions.
+I take a reflective and holistic view that considers how society, identity and background may influence a person's relationship to sex and pleasure.

+Many different issues around sexuality and intimacy may be suitable for psychosexual and relational work.
+If you're not sure, don't hesitate to get in touch: I offer a free-of-charge initial consultation for us to think together about whether it could be of use to you as a couple.

+You can get the ball rolling by contacting me: [effywesttherapy@gmail.com](mailto:effywesttherapy@gmail.com).

 <b>What can I help with?</b>